mattpavord/Natural-Selection-Simulation/README.md

 extended period of time
 Default predator prey is fox-rabbit however the user is free to create another species from the GUI

+Disclaimer: I wrote this code in 2018 when I was very junior, my coding ability has come on significantly since this time.

 ****INSTRUCTIONS****
 Run main.py